keikaloustian/keikaloustian/README.md

   - Former Civil Engineer-in-Training
 - 🔎 Interested in front end development, great UX/UI, accessibility, and too many things to list here
 - ✏️ Currently learning: revising the fundamentals - React, HTML, CSS ...
-- 🛠️ Currently working on: an investment portfolio contribution calculator
+- 🛠️ Currently working on: an investment allocation calculator
 - 👨‍💼 I can be reached on Linkedin: https://www.linkedin.com/in/kei-kaloustian/